What Is Happening

 Though these changes from Apple render advertising on Safari even more difficult, advertisers shouldn’t dismiss this large and growing share of their customer demographic.

-While ITP 2.0 severely limits retargeting capabilities for Safari users, Netmining is able to optimize delivery on other collected non-first-party data, including campaign performance, publisher data, creative engagement, and device and geolocation optimizations.
+While ITP 2.0 severely limits remarketing capabilities for Safari users, Netmining is able to optimize delivery on other collected non-first-party data, including campaign performance, publisher data, creative engagement, and device and geolocation optimizations.
 We leverage our network and trend-monitoring to drive our intelligence of the delivery on Safari users.

 While we don’t anticipate material shifts in the current KPIs we have with our Display accounts, Netmining is actively looking into several avenues and working alongside partners to assess impact and identify potential alternative solutions to address the Safari demographic.
 We remain optimistic given our prior preparation for ITP 1.0 and will be prepared to advise clients regarding further developments.